 “I was close to not making it,” said Christine Heim, who three years ago delivered a healthy baby girl but then started hemorrhaging.
 “It’s really opened my eyes to the significance of donating blood.”

-Heim joins Kate McMeekin and Tonya Trostel to host a blood drive at UCHealth Medical Center of the Rockies in Loveland from 10 a.m. to 3 p.m. on June 22.
+Heim joined Kate McMeekin and Tonya Trostel to host a blood drive at UCHealth Medical Center of the Rockies in Loveland on June 22, 2018.
+They’ll host another on Sept.
+20, 2019.
 They are connected as survivors, and they met via an international Facebook support group: Hope for Accreta.